pmazumder3927/udtube/README.md

     poetry install

-Note you'll have to have [poetry](https://python-poetry.org/docs/) installed
+Note you'll have to have [poetry](https://python-poetry.org/docs/) installed.

 ## File formats